bluesky/tiled/docs/source/how-to/tune-caches.md

 The server logs the object cache configuration at startup, as in:

 ```
-DATA CACHE: Will use up to 12583450214 bytes (30% of total physical RAM)
+OBJECT CACHE: Will use up to 12583450214 bytes (30% of total physical RAM)
 ```

 To log cache hits, misses, and stores, use this configuration setting